The New Dating Requirement: Consuming All of Your Partner’s #Content

 Katie in Baltimore said that even though none of her partner’s other behaviors changed, when the man she was seeing stopped watching her Stories, she knew that he was beginning to lose interest.
 They broke up shortly thereafter.

 Because of the weight Story watching carries, it’s important to be open, honest, and set precedents when entering into a relationship.
-You can’t go from watching someone’s Stories daily to never clicking without frustration.
+You can’t go from watching someone’s Stories daily to never clicking without them potentially reading into it.

 “If one person uses social media a lot less than the other person, it can be an issue,” said Andrew, a 20-year-old in San Francisco.
 “Like, you post pictures with them but their profile on Instagram is empty and they never watch your Story.”